 The Best Books for Learning Data Science

-This list could be multiplied 50 times and still not cover every worthy title, but here are some of my favorite recommendations for people just getting started.
+This list could be multiplied 50 times and still not cover every worthy title, but here are some of my favorite recommendations for books covering machine learning, with a focus on good introductions to machine learning:

 - Thinkstats, Allen B. Downey.
 I went back and forth on whether or not to include a text devoted exclusively to probability theory on this list because there’s almost nothing more foundational to data science.
 Downey’s book does a great job of covering just what an aspiring analyst needs to know.